RealOrangeOne/theorangeone.net/content/projects/git-mirror.md

 subtitle: Provider-agnostic mirroring of git repositories
 ---

 Recently, I started moving most of my archived projects from GitHub onto my own Git server.
-Unfortunately, the self hosted offerings aren't perfect for mirroring.
+Unfortunately, the self-hosted offerings aren't perfect for mirroring.
 [Gitea](https://gitea.io/) supports mirroring repositories _into_ itself, but not pushing (work is [planned](https://github.com/go-gitea/gitea/issues/7609)).
 [GitLab](https://gitlab.com/) supports pushing repositories _to_ an upstream, but not mirroring into itself unless you pay them a lot of money.

 This meant if I wanted the primary for my repositories to be on my server, but still be visible on GitHub, I couldn't.
 That is, unless I wrote something myself.